endurodave/DelegateMQ/docs/DETAILS.md

 ```
 ## Asynchronous Delegates

 An asynchronous delegate invokes a callable on a user-specified thread of control.
+Each invoked asynchronous delegate is copied into the destination message queue with an optional message priority.

 ### Non-Blocking